Area rule: United States

 In late 1951, the lab hosted a talk by Adolf Busemann, a famous German aerodynamicist who had moved to Langley after World War II.
-He talked about the behavior of airflow around an airplane as its speed approached the critical Mach number, when air no longer behaved as a compressible fluid.
+He talked about the behavior of airflow around an airplane as its speed approached the critical Mach number, when air no longer behaved as an incompressible fluid.
 Whereas engineers were used to thinking of air flowing smoothly around the body of the aircraft, at high speeds it simply did not have time to "get out of the way", and instead started to flow as if it were rigid pipes of flow, a concept Busemann referred to as "streampipes", as opposed to streamlines, and jokingly suggested that engineers had to consider themselves "pipefitters".

 Several days later Whitcomb had a "Eureka" moment.
 The reason for the high drag was that the "pipes" of air were interfering with each other in three dimensions.
 One does not simply consider the air flowing over a 2D cross-section of the aircraft as others could in the past; now they also had to consider the air to the "sides" of the aircraft which would also interact with these streampipes.
 Whitcomb realized that the shaping had to apply to the aircraft as a whole, rather than just to the fuselage.
 That meant that the extra cross-sectional area of the wings and tail had to be accounted for in the overall shaping, and that the fuselage should actually be narrowed where they meet to more closely match the ideal.

 Applications

 The first aircraft where the area rule was consequently implemented was the German bomber testbed Junkers Ju-287 (1944).
 Other corresponding German designs were not completed due to the end of the war or even remained in the planning stage.

-When the area rule was re-discovered by Whitcomb, it was made available to the U.S. aircraft industry on a secret basis for military programs from 1952 and it was reported in 1957 for civilian programs.
+When the area rule was re-discovered by Whitcomb, it was made available to the US aircraft industry on a secret basis for military programs from 1952 and it was reported in 1957 for civilian programs.

 Convair and Grumman, with Whitcomb's help, used it concurrently to design the Grumman F-11 Tiger and to redesign the Convair F-102.
 The Grumman F-11 Tiger was the first of the two aircraft to fly and had been designed using the area rule from the outset.
 The Convair F-102 Delta Dagger had to be redesigned as it had been unable to reach Mach 1 although its design speed was Mach 1.2.
 The expectation that it would reach design speed had been based on optimistic wind-tunnel drag predictions.
 Modifications which included indenting the fuselage beside the wings and adding more volume to the rear of the aircraft, reduced the transonic drag significantly and the Mach 1.2 design speed was reached.
 The reason for using the area rule on these fighter aircraft was to reduce the peak value of the drag which occurs at Mach 1 and so enable supersonic speeds with less thrust than would otherwise have been necessary.